ephread/Instructions/README.md

 - `overlay.color`

 You can also make the overlay blur the content sitting behind it.
-Setting this property to anything else than `nil` will disable the `overlay.color`:
+Setting this property to anything else than `nil` will disable the `overlay.color` (⚠️ currently broken on iOS 10):

 - `overlay.blurEffectStyle: UIBlurEffectStyle?`

+The overlay can sit above the status bar or below, the property defaults to `true`:

+- `overlay.isShownAboveStatusBar: Bool`

 Last, you can make the overlay tappable.
 A tap on the overlay will hide the current coach mark and display the next one.